WICG/first-party-sets/README.md

 ![](./images/FPS_clear_site_data-potential_modification.drawio.svg)

 f.
-Given an FPS with primary Site A and members Site B and Site C, if no site is added or removed, just Site C becomes the primary and Site A becomes the member, no site data will be cleared.
+Given an RWS with primary Site A and members Site B and Site C, if no site is added or removed, just Site C becomes the primary and Site A becomes the member, no site data will be cleared.

 g.
-Given an FPS with primary Site A and members Site B and Site C, if Site A leaves the FPS and Site B becomes the primary, the browser will clear site data for Site A.
+Given an RWS with primary Site A and members Site B and Site C, if Site A leaves the RWS and Site B becomes the primary, the browser will clear site data for Site A.

 h. & i.
-Given the FPS with primary Site A and member Site B and Site C, if Site D joins this set as a member and later becomes the primary, site data of Site A, Site B and Site C is only preserved if the user happens to visit during the intermediate stage.
+Given the RWS with primary Site A and member Site B and Site C, if Site D joins this set as a member and later becomes the primary, site data of Site A, Site B and Site C is only preserved if the user happens to visit during the intermediate stage.

 # Alternative designs